 Get what you wanted

-Sometimes when you go on a journey and discover something, it isn't what you were hoping to hear.
-The heroes in these movies are really fighting for their lives.
-It feels like we're just pretending our obstacles are important.
-We don't have any dark wizards to fight.
-We have no oppressive computer system from which to break free.
-There's not even a Galactic Empire for us to bring down.
-Unless you count whatever we were all Occupying Wall Street against.
+Sometimes, when you go on a journey and discover something, it isn't what you were hoping for.
+For instance, right now you might be realizing that the heroes you're basing your current, real-life journey on were really fighting for their lives.
+Are you just pretending your obstacles are important?
+I mean, you don't have any dark wizards to fight.
+You have no oppressive computer system from which to break free.
+There's not even a Galactic Empire for you to bring down, unless you count whatever we were all Occupying Wall Street against.
 Which I don't.

 Guys, I don't think we're heroes.

 You see, heroes always have to go through a dark night of the soul in order to change.
 But in movies, heroes have something worth being heartbroken over.
 Luke lost Obi-Wan, Harry lost Dumbledore, and even Batman lost Harvey Dent and therefore the soul of Gotham.
 I don't have anything special like that to lose.
 Everything in my life is mundane.
 In fact, our whole species is mundane — we're just sacks of meat and chemicals and when we die we won't be remembered.

 Sorry for wasting your time with this.
 Sometimes, the hero is just beaten and he has to quit.
 Turns out, we aren't special after all.
 Although ... it was fun talking about The Matrix and Star Wars and Batman and Harry Potter.
 Sometimes I forget how much I love stories.

 I guess it can be hard to love something.
 There's always a promise of pain that comes along with love — dogs die, friends move away, and parents divorce.
 Even loving stories can remind us of how dull our real lives can be.